Primary Ovarian Insufficiency - Topic Overview

 that will make the ovaries start to work properly again.
 Your doctor may prescribe hormone therapy or other medicines to help with hot flashes.
-Hormone therapy can also help prevent early bone loss in women who have premature ovarian failure.
+Hormone therapy can also help prevent early bone loss in women who have this condition.
 Talk to your doctors about which treatments may be right for you.